data0297/nlp/index.md

   padding: 10px 15px;
   ">

-**[Note on this website]**: This course website provides a quick and practical guide to this course.
+<span style="font-weight:bold;">[Note on this website]</span>: This course website provides a quick and practical guide to this course.
 The website will be updated throughout the term to reflect the latest information.
 For a comprehensive syllabus please see below.
 </blockquote>